History of the Atlanta Falcons: 2008–2015

 On January 23, 2008, Jacksonville Jaguars defensive coach Mike Smith was named the Falcons' new head coach.
 Matt Ryan, a quarterback from Boston College, was drafted third overall to be the new face of the franchise.
 Free agent Michael Turner was also acquired to help in the run game.
 Defying expectations, the Falcons managed an 11–5 season in 2008 and earned a wild card playoff berth.
-They did not get beyond that however, as they lost a 24-30 match against the Arizona Cardinals.
+They did not get beyond that however, as they lost a 30-24 match against the eventual NFC champion Arizona Cardinals.